 The "Chesapeake Bay Oyster Landings by State, 1880-2011" graph shows how Chesapeake landings declined over time to their current level of less than 1% of historical harvests.
 Two of the dips were probably caused by the spread of two oyster diseases, Dermo (which was first seen in the Chesapeake round 1949) and MSX (which appeared around 1959).

-The "Chesapeake Bay Oyster Landings by State, 1990-2011" shows some of the same data, focused on recent decades so more detail can be seen.
-The state breakdown shows taht Maryland harvests exceeded those in Virginia for most of this period, but that Virginia started catching up in 2007.
-Only Maryland data were reported in 2005, and only Virginia data were reported in 2011.
-Because NOAA Fisheries landinds data are a mix of wild harvest and aquaculture, it can't be determined if the wild harvest changed in Virginia after 2007, but the oyster aquaculture industry there has been growing.
+The "Chesapeake Bay Oyster Landings by State, 1990-2014" graph shows some of the same data, focused on recent decades so more detail can be seen.
+The state breakdown shows that Maryland harvests exceeded those in Virginia for most of this period, but that Virginia started catching up in 2007.
+Only Maryland data were reported in 2005.
+Because NOAA Fisheries landings data are a mix of wild harvest and aquaculture, it can't be determined if the wild harvest changed in Virginia after 2007, but the oyster aquaculture industry there has been growing.

 Overfished: See "Overfishing" above.

-Value of fishery: The dockside value of oysters landed in 2009-10 (the latest year with data from both states) was $4.4 million in Maryland and $5.1 million in Virginia.
-Oysters and striped bass have traded places a few times over the last few decades for third- and fourth-most valuable Chesapeake Bay fisheries, behind blue crabs and Atlantic menhaden.
+Value of fishery: The dockside value of oysters landed in 2013-14 (the latest year with data from both states) was $15.7 million in Maryland and $28 million in Virginia.
+Oysters are among the most valuable fisheries in the Chesapeake Bay, along with blue crab, striped bass, and Atlantic menhaden.

 Fishing and habitat: There is evidence that some harvest techniques, especially power dredging, can damage oyster reef structure.
 In one study, fished reefs were not as tall or complex as unfished control reefs.
 The lower height of the reef was associated with higher oyster mortality, because the oysters were in sometimes anoxic (essentially no oxygen) bottom waters.
 It has not been established whether less height and complexity leads to less fish habitat, however.
 In addition to habitat, oysters provide ecosystem services such as water filtration and nitrogen removal.
 Harvesting oysters reduces the amount of these ecosystem services that oysters can provide, as well as removing brood stock for future generations of oysters.